Theoretical and Computable Optimal Subspace Expansions for Matrix Eigenvalue Problems: Introduction

-The choice of $w\in \mathcal{V}$ should be essential to subspace expansion, and different $w$ may affect the quality of $\mathcal{V}_w$ substantially.
+This problem was first considered by Ye \cite{ye2008optimal} and later paid attention by Wu and Zhang \cite{wu2014}.
+The choice of $w\in \mathcal{V}$ is essential to subspace expansion, and different $w$ may affect the quality of $\mathcal{V}_w$ substantially.
 At expansion iteration $k>1$, the Lanczos or Arnoldi type expansion takes $w=v_k$, the last column of $V_k$.
-The Ritz expansion method \cite{wu2014,ye2008optimal}, an variant of the Arnoldi method, uses the approximating Ritz vector as $w$ to expand the subspace.
+The Ritz expansion method \cite{wu2014,ye2008optimal}, a variant of the Arnoldi method, uses the approximating Ritz vector as $w$ to expand the subspace.
 It is mathematically equivalent to the Residual Arnoldi (RA) method proposed in \cite{lee2007residual,leestewart07}.

-The Shift-Invert Residual Arnoldi (SIRA) method is an alternative of the RA method proposed in \cite{lee2007residual,leestewart07} for computing an interior $\lambda$ close to the target $\tau$.
+The Shift-Invert Residual Arnoldi (SIRA) method is an alternative of the RA method for computing the eigenvalue $\lambda$ closest to a given target $\tau$.
 More variants have been developed in \cite{jiali2014,jiali2015}, and they fall into the categories of the harmonic Rayleigh--Ritz, refined Rayleigh--Ritz, and refined harmonic Rayleigh--Ritz methods \cite{bai2000templates,parlett1998symmetric,saad1992eigenvalue, stewart2001eigensystems,vandervorst2002eigenvalue}.
 The SIRA type methods are mathematically equivalent to the counterparts of the Jacobi--Davidson (JD) type methods; see Theorem~2.1 of \cite{jiali2014}.
-Unlike the shift-invert Arnoldi (SIA) type methods applied to $B=(A-\tau I)^{-1}$, the SIRA type and Jacobi-Davidson (JD) type methods \cite{sleijpen2000jacobi} construct nested subspaces based on $B$ but project the original $A$ rather than $B$ onto the subspaces when finding approximations of $(\lambda,x)$.
-At iteration $k$, these methods and the SIA type methods are mathematically common in solving an inner linear system
+Just as the shift-invert Arnoldi (SIA) type methods applied to $B=(A-\tau I)^{-1}$, the SIRA type and JD type methods \cite{sleijpen2000jacobi} both use $B$ to construct nested subspaces but, unlike the SIA type methods, they project the original $A$ rather than $B$ onto the subspaces when finding approximations of $(\lambda,x)$ \cite{jiali2014}.
+At iteration $k$, these methods and the SIA type methods are mathematically common in solving a linear system

-i.e., computing $u=Bw$, where $w=v_k$ in the SIA type methods and is the current approximate eigenvector obtained by each of the SIRA and JD type methods \cite{jiali2014}.
+i.e., computing $u=Bw$, where $w=v_k$ in the SIA type methods and is mathematically equal to the current approximate eigenvector in SIRA and JD type methods; see \cite[Theorem 2.1 and its proof]{jiali2014} for details.

 Ye \cite{ye2008optimal} finds an explicit expression of $w_{opt}$ for a general $A$, as stated below.

 Ye's result \cite[Theorem 1]{ye2008optimal}: {\em Let the columns of $V$ form an orthonormal basis of $\mathcal{V}$, define the residual